EVATool/fae-architecture-log/_decisions/sig-devops-build-pipeline.md

 Then it should be transferred to server and run as a docker container.
 UID is providing a remote server.

-The decision `devops-testing-automation` was a short-term solution to enable testing automation earlier in the project.
+The decision [Testing Automation with GitHub Actions](./sig-devops-testing-automation) was a short-term solution to enable testing automation earlier in the project.

 ## Additional sources for better understanding the background